zzamboni/zzamboni.org/content/post/2020-08-09-how-to-insert-screenshots-in-org-documents-on-macos/index.md

 {{< figure src="20200809-171713_screenshot.png" >}}

+{{% tip %}}
-(thanks to [this thread at Stack Overflow](https://stackoverflow.com/questions/17435995/paste-an-image-on-clipboard-to-emacs-org-mode-file-without-saving-it) for many of the base ideas and pointers).
+Thanks to [this thread at Stack Overflow](https://stackoverflow.com/questions/17435995/paste-an-image-on-clipboard-to-emacs-org-mode-file-without-saving-it) for many of the base ideas and pointers.

+The same technique could be used in non-macOS systems by invoking a corresponding utility that does the same.
+From the thread above you can get examples for both Windows and Linux.
+{{% /tip %}}